keras-team/keras-io/examples/vision/md/siamese_contrastive.md

 ---
 ## Define the model

-There are be two input layers, each leading to its own network, which produces embeddings.
+There are two input layers, each leading to its own network, which produces embeddings.
 A `Lambda` layer then merges them using an [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) and the merged output is fed to the final network.